 How do I ensure the government knows the tour is legal?

-We always recommend carrying a copy of your official itinerary in addition to your own notes from the tour – and your medical travel insurance (which we include).
+We always recommend carrying a copy of your official itinerary in addition to your own notes from the tour – and your medical travel insurance.

 Upon returning to the USA, US immigration seldom, if ever, asks to see documentation, but we recommend having the following handy:

 - a copy of the aforementioned itinerary

 - your notes from the trip (using a template OUT Adventures will provide)

 - an affidavit or letter that clearly states which category you are traveling under (Support for the Cuban People).
 We’ll provide our passengers with an appropriate affidavit.